-Loyola University Maryland and the Office of Student Life believe that living on campus is a beneficial option for students because research has shown a positive effect on the student experience.
-However, living off-campus can also provide an educational experience and stepping stone to gaining the responsibilities that accompany housing many students obtain after graduating from Loyola.
-The Office of Student Life is the primary contact for students considering living off-campus and students currently living off-campus.
+Loyola University Maryland and the Office of Student Conduct believe that living on campus is a beneficial option for students because research has shown a positive effect on the student experience.
+However, living off-campus can also provide an educational experience and stepping stone to gaining the independence students need after graduating from Loyola.
+The Office of Student Conduct is the primary contact for students considering living off-campus and those students currently living off-campus.

-Living on your own can have many benefits, but there are also challenges- especially living in a city.
-Visit this page to learn more about strategies for having a successful year off-campus.
+Living on your own can have many benefits, but there are also challenges—especially living in a city.
+Visit our Baltimore City Guide page to learn more about strategies for having a successful year off-campus.

 There are policies, guidelines, and expectations, including the Neighborhood Agreement and Community Standards, that shape your off-campus experience.
-Read more about these on the Off-Campus Policies and Guidelines page.
+Read more about these on the Off-Campus Conduct page.

 Have questions about living off-campus?
 Visit our Frequently Asked Questions page!

-To talk to someone about living off-campus, please contact David Tiscione in the Office of Student Life at 410-617-2918 or firstname.lastname@example.org.
+To talk to someone about living off-campus, please contact the Office of Student Conduct at 410-617-2918 or firstname.lastname@example.org.